-Jefferies Group Inc. (JEF) hired Morgan Stanley (MS)’s Peter Bowden to run its midstream investment-banking unit as the firm expands its energy business, according to a person with knowledge of the move.
+Jefferies Group Inc. (JEF:US) hired Morgan Stanley (MS:US)’s Peter Bowden to run its midstream investment-banking unit as the firm expands its energy business, according to a person with knowledge of the move.

 Bowden will be a managing director based in Houston and report to Ralph Eads, a Jefferies vice chairman and global head of energy investment banking, said the person, who asked not to be identified because the move hasn’t been made public.
 He previously ran midstream investment banking at New York-based Morgan Stanley, according to the person.